linkedin

 Steps of UX Audit Checklist

-The planning phase of a UX audit sets the stage for the rest of the process, so it’s important to first determine the scope of the audit.
-Are you looking to make general improvements to the whole product or focus on a portion in greater detail?
-Is this a product with user experience history or is it brand new and needs thorough testing?
-All of these questions are examples of why a clearly defined scope is important.
+Utilizing a user experience audit checklist during the planning phase is important to first determine the scope of the audit.
+Are you looking to make general improvements to the whole product or focus on a portion of the product in greater detail?
+Is this a product with previous user experience (UX) development or is it brand new and needs thorough testing and requires initial user testing prior to launch?
+All these questions are examples of why a clearly defined scope is important.

-Part of setting the scope of an audit is to establish goals as well.
+Part of setting the scope of an audit is performance focused.
+Our clients determine the specific KPIs they’d like to see improved and we consider different approaches to that goal.
 What are you hoping to achieve with your UX audit?
-Better accessibility?
+Refined accessibility with a UX accessibility checklist?
 Higher conversion rates?
 Increased engagement?
-All of the people involved need to be in agreement with the audit’s overall goals.
+All of the people involved need to be in agreement with the audit’s overall goals, this is known as stakeholder mapping.

-In this situation, the people involved are the stakeholders, and identifying them is another part of the preparation process.
+In this situation, the people involved are the stakeholders, and identifying them is another part of the preparation process when using a user experience audit checklist.
 Designers, developers, product managers, and business stakeholders must be selected to form the audit team, and project roles and responsibilities must be delegated as well.

-Once the scope is set, it’s time to collect any pre-existing data that falls within the audit’s scope.
+After defining the scope, we collect any existing data to establish a baseline against which to benchmark our performance.
 This could include items such as user feedback, website analytics, and user personas.
 Collecting previous data often informs the route through which you will collect new data.
 Were surveys effective last time?
 Did interviews provide the most context for development?
 These are questions that can only be answered through analysis of previously collected data.

-Once data has been prepared and stakeholders have been identified, it’s time to prepare the template for your audit report.
+Once data has been prepared and stakeholders have been identified, it’s time to prepare the UX design audit template for your report.
 This template should be directly informed by your previously established goals and objectives.
-This template should include sections for methodology, findings, and recommendations.
+This UX design audit template should include sections for methodology, findings, and recommendations.

-After the audit preparation phase, it’s time to begin data collection.
-There are many avenues through which a company can collect data on a product or service, but we can consider some of the most common.
+There are many avenues through which a company can collect data on a product or service for the purpose of an audit, but we can consider some of the most common.

-• User Feedback: User feedback is extremely valuable and can take some coaxing to receive.
+User feedback is extremely valuable, however it can take some coaxing to elicit.
 Feedback is usually gathered through the use of surveys, focus groups, or one-on-one interviews.
-While all these tactics may require some form of financial compensation be offered to interviewees, the data gained may provide direct insight into the thought processes of your user base and why certain elements may not be fully optimized for current users.
+While all these tactics may sometimes require financial compensation be offered to interviewees, the data gained may provide direct insight into the thought processes of your user base and why certain elements may not be fully optimized for current users.

-• Website Analytics: Analyzing data from website analytics can help to understand how users are interacting with your website or product.
-Tools such as heat maps provide insight into the most immediate areas of engagement for users, as well as where they spend the most time on a website page and where areas of frustration may lie.
+Analyzing data from website analytics can help to understand how users are interacting with your website or product.
+UX audit tools such as heat maps provide insight into the most immediate areas of engagement for users, and where areas of frustration may lie.
 Other useful metrics include bounce rates, site conversions, behavior flows, and exit pages.

 Once data collection has been completed, it’s time to begin evaluating your results.
 It is best to first examine your data from a high-level overview to identify any noticeable patterns or trends.
 Do most website exits happen on a single page?
 Does moderated testing reveal a frustration shared with multiple users?
 Do heat maps reflect misdirection in design layout?

 It’s important to look for both positive and negative behavior trends, as making improvements to areas of confusion is just as important as maintaining areas of user clarity.
-Remember, we are only looking to improve the experience of the user, not reinvent the entire product!
+Remember, we are only looking to improve the user experience, not reinvent the entire product!

-All this information can be used to create a clear user journey map to reference during the implementation stage of your audit.
+All this information can be used to create a clear user journey map to reference during the implementation stage of your UX process checklist.
 Maps like these are useful for showing kinks in the user experience, and stakeholders can develop recommendations for each highlighted section of inefficiency.

 Once your findings have been thoroughly reviewed, it’s time to announce recommendations and an action plan for implementation.
 Recommendations should be clear and actionable, and once recommendations have been listed, it’s critical to validate these recommendations through more user testing or prototyping.
-This ensures that these recommendations are accurate approaches to addressing prioritized concerns.
+This ensures that these recommendations are accurate approaches to addressing prioritized concerns in the UX process checklist.

 With recommendations in hand, next steps for developing an action plan are to assign responsibilities and establish a timeline for implementation.
 Prioritized recommendations should be pushed towards the front of the timeline and need to be allocated the proper amount of resources such as budget, personnel, and tools.